sniporbob/Spamcaster/README.md

 Remove all the preconfigured wifi networks.

-Save and apply changes by clicking the icon at the top left and Save & Apply.
+Save and apply changes by clicking Unsaved Changes at the top right, then click Save & Apply.
+This will remove all wifi networks from the device.
+Make sure you're connected to the AXT1800 via ethernet!

 ![2](https://github.com/sniporbob/Spamcaster/blob/main/Images/AXT1800SetupScreenshots/2.png)